 What does the cover include?

 Anyone driving a van on the road must have adequate insurance in place.
 As well as cover for the third party, third party fire and theft and comprehensive insurance, there are other types of cover which can benefit commercial van users.

 There are three main types of business van insurance:

 Carriage of own goods

 As the name implies, this type of insurance covers your own property in your van.
-It is sometimes referred to as ‘carriage of tools’, but does not just cover tools.
+It is sometimes referred to as the ‘carriage of tools’ but does not just cover tools.